paulinaurbas/Statistical-methods---Project/README.md

 # Statistical-methods---Project

-## Important staff
+## Important things
 1. One task -> one folder
 2. Fork -> pull request -> main repo
-3. Important staff to learn -> folder "To learn"
+3. Important things to learn -> folder "To learn"
 4. If you find a good tutorial, please put it in the bibliography.

 ## Environment